HafizFasih/icp-book/icp-book/docs/part1-ideology/05-founding-fathers-rehmat-ali.md

 ## Introduction

-The freedom movement of Pakistan was the result of the collective wisdom and struggle of several founding fathers who guided the Muslims of the Subcontinent toward independence.
-While **Allama Iqbal** provided the philosophical dream of a separate homeland in his Allahabad Address (1930) and **Quaid-e-Azam Muhammad Ali Jinnah** provided the political leadership to achieve it, **Chaudhary Rehmat Ali** is credited with giving the movement its **identity and a tangible name**.
+The freedom movement of Pakistan was the result of the combined wisdom and struggle of several founding fathers who guided the Muslims of the Subcontinent toward independence.
+While **Allama Iqbal** provided the philosophical dream of a separate homeland in his Allahabad Address (1930) and **Quaid-e-Azam Muhammad Ali Jinnah** provided the political leadership to achieve it, **Chaudhary Rehmat Ali** is credited with giving the movement its **identity and a real name**.

-His most significant contribution was **coining the term "Pakistan"** and radicalizing the demand for complete separatism at a time when many leaders still believed in a federation within India.
-While senior politicians debated constitutional safeguards, Rehmat Ali rejected the entire premise of Indian federation and demanded absolute independence.
+His most significant contribution was **coining the term "Pakistan"** and making the demand for complete separation more extreme at a time when many leaders still believed in a federation within India.
+While senior politicians debated constitutional protection, Rehmat Ali rejected the entire idea of Indian federation and demanded complete independence.

 :::info Role in the Movement
 **Chaudhary Rehmat Ali** served as the **ideological radical** who pushed the movement from federalism to separatism, providing it with both a **geographic blueprint** and a **powerful slogan**.